johnbintz/penchant/README.md

 I like to do these things in all my projects:

 * Have all my tests run before committing.
 I don't like buying ice cream for the team on test failures.
-* If I'm developing gems alongside this project, I use a `Gemfile.erb` to get around the "one gem, one source" issue in current versions of Bundler.
+* If I'm developing gems alongside this project, I use a `Gemfile.penchant` to get around the "one gem, one source" issue in current versions of Bundler.
 * If I'm moving to different machines or (heaven forbid!) having other developers work on the project, I want to make getting all those local gems as easy as possible.